 The farms have to be inspected by accredited certification agency.
 This is done once a year.
 Surprise inspection also is conducted.
 The external inspection checks and evaluates the correctness of the information provided by the internal control system.
-He checks the documentation of the product flow and carried out spot checks to farm level to verify the correctness of the internal inspections.
+He checks the documentation of the product flow and carried out spot checks to farm level to verify the correctness of the documentation and functioning of the internal inspections.
 These are to be followed to comply with the requirements of control authorities.